 Mount –Database <Database Name>

-Remember: The speed of Eseutil utility usually is 9 GB/hour and may vary according to the hardware and system environment.
+Remember: The speed of Eseutil utility is usually 9 GB/hour and may vary according to the hardware and system environment.

 In Exchange 2010, use the following cmdlets to export mailboxes to a PST file: